 In this week’s blog we wanted to give you some information and resources to help with practical and emotional challenges.
 It covers finances, community support, looking after children and more.
 We want to stress how important it is to remember that help is still out there during these uncertain times.

 Whether you are practicing social distancing, self-isolation or shielding, making plans can help you prepare for staying at home for as long as you need to.
-Thinking ahead is helpful but can also feel hard so we have a planning checklist on our website that might be useful.
+Thinking ahead is helpful but can also feel hard so we have information on our website that might be useful.

 If you aren’t leaving the house, please let people know.
 You might need to ask family and friends to help out by getting food and medication for you.
 Across the country there are different support services which can help you with getting supplies.
 For example, the government has set up services that you can register for if you are shielding.
 If you haven’t been told by the NHS that you need to shield but you need urgent food or care, contact your local council.